Install on GCP

 -

-If you are satisfied with the changes, apply the terraform plan.
+If you are satisfied with the changes, apply.

 Apply complete!
 Resources: 4 added, 0 changed, 0 destroyed.
 Outputs: connection_strings = <sensitive> gke_cluster = <sensitive> service_accounts = { "gke_sa" = "mz-simple-gke-sa@my-project.iam.gserviceaccount.com" "materialize_sa" = "mz-simple-materialize-sa@my-project.iam.gserviceaccount.com" }